-- Focus on improving attainment across all subjects, via support within the classroom where possible and through targeted intervention - Early identification of issues and continued monitoring of progress for students of concern - Close monitoring of classes/teachers working with groups where higher percentages of SEN students are included - SENCo to work with other SENCos within the Trust - Ensure appropriate training for staff - Key knowledge within each subject identified to support SEND children across the curriculum
+- Focus on improving attainment across all subjects, via support within the classroom where possible and through targeted intervention - Early identification of issues and continued monitoring of progress for students of concern - Close monitoring of classes/teachers working with groups where higher percentages of SEN students are included - SENCo to work with other SENCos within the Trust - Ensure appropriate training for staff e.g. Team Teach - Continue to seek the views of children, parents and carers. - Ensure that ECTs and student teachers understand how to support those children with SEND - Key knowledge within each subject identified to support SEND children across the curriculum - Ensure that we continue to effectively deploy Teaching Assistants.

-Claire Richardson SENCo September 2023
+Claire Richardson SENCo September 2024